saucelabs/sauce-docs/docs/visual-testing/workflows/baseline-management.md

 ## Baseline History View

 Baseline History allows you to view and manage historical snapshots of a single test baseline.
 This view opens after you click on any snapshot from the Baselines page.

 <img src={useBaseUrl('img/sauce-visual/baseline-history.jpg')} alt="Baseline history view displaying a snapshot with list of changes in time" />

 Once inside Baseline History view, you can perform the following actions by clicking the `...` button on any item in the list:

-- Set as New Baseline: Mark older approvals of a snapshot as the new baseline for visual comparison.
+- **Set as New Baseline**: Mark older approvals of a snapshot as the new baseline for visual comparison.
-- Download Image: Download individual snapshot for local viewing or archiving.
+- **Download Image**: Download individual snapshot for local viewing or archiving.
-- View Build: Access visual build details where a certain version of the snapshot was approved.
+- **View Build**: Access visual build details where a certain version of the snapshot was approved.

 <img src={useBaseUrl('img/sauce-visual/baseline-history-options.jpg')} alt="Baseline history options dropdown showing three options" />